|

 115 ft.
 He kept it in his aquarium for some time before donating it to

 science.
-Nahacky's find was almost certainly a stray, as no further Hawaiian
+Nahacky's find was almost certainly a stray (as was another individual

 |